 PSNI offers help to officers seeking promotion but warns: 'you MUST identify as LGBT+'

+PSNI body offers help to officers seeking promotion but warns: 'you MUST identify as LGBT+'

 TUV leader Jim Allister has now written to the Chief Constable about what he says is an “unfair advantage” in PSNI the assessments.